robisodd/dither-library/README.md

-# dither-library
+# Dither Library for Pebble
 24bit color -> 6bit color dithering library for Pebble.
+Tested on Aplite, Basalt and Chalk.
+Should be forward compatible with Diorite, Emery and future watches.

 Draws a filled rectangle to the screen which is dithered from 24bit (3 channels of 8bit colors: red, green and blue) color down to Pebble's native 6bit color.